bennieboj/BlishHud-Mounts/README.md

   ![](./readme/initial_setup_result.png)

 ##### Custom icons
-To use custom icons:
+To use your own custom icons, follow these steps:
-- Open the designated folder:
+1. Open the designated folder:
   ![](./readme/custom_icons.png)
-- Add your new icons, name them like the existing icons `raptor-something-new.png`.
-Do not replace files!
+1. Add your new icons, name them like the existing icons `raptor-something-new.png`.
+   - Do not replace files!
 Use new filenames, otherwise your icons will be replaced.
-- Restart the module by disabling and enabling it (see screenshot step 1)
+1. Restart the module by disabling and enabling it (see screenshot step 1)

+Only files with the extension "png" are supported.

 On the right you'll see a list of settings: